Big Sandy crayfish: Description

-The Big Sandy crayfish are distinct from other crayfish in that they have narrower, elongated rostrum, narrower and elongated claws, and a lack of a well-defined lateral impression at the base of their claws’ immovable finger.
-The cephalothorax (main body section) of Big Sandy crayfish are streamlined and have the ability to elongate.
+The Big Sandy crayfish are distinct from other crayfish in that they have narrower, elongated rostrums, narrower and elongated claws, and a lack of a well-defined lateral impression at the base of their claws' immovable finger.
+The cephalothorax (main body section) of Big Sandy crayfish is streamlined and has the ability to elongate.
 They also have two well-defined cervical spines.